ajay960singh/LSTM-Sentiment-Analysis/README.md

 * Validation set: Balanced set of 2,500 positive reviews and 2,500 negative reviews
 * Glove pre-trained word embeddings were used as features, which can be downloaded at https://nlp.stanford.edu/projects/glove/
   <br>
-  After downloading the 'glove.6B.zip' file, add 'glove.6B.300d.txt' in the same directory
+  After downloading the 'glove.6B.zip' file, add 'glove.6B.300d.txt' in the same directory to reproduce the results as shown       in the ipython notebook
 * An LSTM with 60 neurons was used.
 To reduce overfitting, a dropout layer was added.
 * Test set: Balanced set of 12,500 positive reviews and 12,500 negative reviews
 * Test Set Accuracy: **0.85476**